-Conversations from a Page is hosting the Houston Book Launch for Mary Laura Philpott's I Miss You When I Blink and Katherine Center's Things You Save in a Fire.
+Conversations from a Page is hosting the a Literary Salon with Mary Laura Philpott for her new release I Miss You When I Blink and with Katherine Center for her new release Things You Save in a Fire.
 There will be entertaining and lively book conversation in a relaxed, in-home setting.
 The event is casual, and guests are invited to come and enjoy these fabulous authors, coffee, and lite bites.
 Both I Miss You When I Blink and Things You Save in a Fire will be available for purchase and personalization and/or signing at the event.

 Both books will be available for purchase and signing at the event as well as for pre-purchase and personalization by following this link: